-Basic Demographic Description of Subjects
+9.1 Basic Demographic Description of Subjects

 Fresh data of the should patients be collected through either Case Record Form (CRF), Questionnaires or Case Reports.
 CRF could be generated according to the expected specific outcome of the studies or in general.
 Information such as demographic details, clinical history relatable to Maṇikkaṭai nūl measurements and vital data on current clinical status are to be presented in the data collection proforma.
-A model CRF for Diagnostic cum validation studies of Maṇikkaṭai nūl is given in Annexure B for reference.
+A model CRF for Diagnostic cum validation studies of Maṇikkaṭai nūl is given in Annex B for reference.

 10 OTHER CONSIDERATIONS